owlbarn/tutorial/book/dataframe/README.md

 - : unit = ()
 ```

-There are also functions allow you to retrieve the properties.
+There are also functions allow you to retrieve the properties, for example:

 ```text